 Scarlet Macaws at a clay lick

-Giant river otters in an oxbow lake swimming side by side with huge caiman crocodiles. the river otter is resting on the brach to the right of the submerged tree
+Giant river otters in an oxbow lake swimming side by side with huge caiman crocodiles.
+A river otter is resting on the branch to the right of the submerged tree

 View of the dark river from our campsite.
 We were advised against swimming.
 Seeing the 12′ menacing Caiman earlier in the day was reason enough to convince me.

 Massive bird eating tarntula named after the birds it hunts.
-There were two of these massive spiders on the exterior wall of the bathroom at they were very aggresive and one launched itself at my camera trying to attack it as I took this photo.
+There were two of these massive spiders on the exterior wall of the bathroom and they were very aggresive.
+One launched itself at my camera trying to attack it as I took this photo.

 Me in front of the enormous trees of Manu that have never been logged